Central Bank committed to boosting UAE realty sector

 To top it off, in October 2019, the Central Bank of the UAE announced a cut in key interest rates to boost the economy by making borrowing cheaper.
 The governing body cut interest rates on both the issuance of Certificates of Deposits and the repo rate for borrowing short-term liquidity by 25 basis points.

 Implications of the rate cut

-The rate cut will lower the debt burden for borrowers and encourage people to invest in real estate, among other sectors.
-In addition 3and low prices, lower mortgage rates could boost demand for real estate, which in turn, will help absorb the supply and activate other sectors of the economy.
+The rate cut will lower the debt burden for borrowers and encourage people to investing in Dubai real estate, among other sectors.
+In addition 3and low prices, and lower Dubai mortgage rates could boost demand for real estate, which in turn, will help absorb the supply and activate other sectors of the economy.

 The cumulative effect of market conditions and government initiatives can already be witnessed, with the Dubai Land Department recording over 5,000 transactions in November 2019, the highest in eleven years on a monthly basis.
 With the cost of borrowing reducing for new buyers, we could see a further boost in demand in the coming few months.

 The cut in interest rates is also great news for existing homeowners with variable rate mortgages, as it will further reduce their debt burden.
 Affordability is one of the critical factors when it comes to making real estate decisions, and with the Central Bank lowering lending rates, buyers will see their affordability ratio become slightly higher.

 Flexible lending for real estate